Wildhoney/DetectFont/README.md

 console.log(supportedFonts(element));
 ```

-In cases where the font is surrounding in quotes &mdash; such as "Times New Roman" &mdash; `DetectFont` will attempt to remove them.
+In cases where the font is surrounded in quotes &mdash; such as "Times New Roman" &mdash; `DetectFont` will attempt to remove them.

 Any issues you find, [please raise an issue](https://github.com/Wildhoney/DetectFont/issues/new)!